 4. Browse the files and send to Trash what you no longer need.

 While this instrument is good for finding large files, it misses a lot of things and is too time-consuming.
-To deepen your search for massive files, use this tool from CleanMyMac X. It’s called Large & Old Files finder.
+To deepen your search for massive files, use this tool from CleanMyMac.
+It’s called Large & Old Files.

 It’s much more helpful as it shows you lots of other categories of files, like Archives.
-The app breaks your files by Size and Last Used.
+The app breaks your files by Size, Kind, and Access Date.

-To see this instrument in action, download CleanMyMac X for free and click the Large & Old files at the bottom of the sidebar.
+To see this instrument in action, download CleanMyMac for free and click My Clutter > Scan > Review All Files.
+There, you’ll see the Large & Old Files tool.
+Choose items you’d like to get rid of and then click Remove.

 6. Optimize your storage